 Healthy leg veins have valves that keep blood flowing to the heart.
-Venous reflux disease, also known as chronic venous disease, develops when the valves stop working properly and allow blood to flow backward (i.e., reflux) and pool in the lower leg veins.
-If venous reflux disease is left untreated, symptoms can worsen over time.
+Chronic venous insufficiency develops when the valves stop working properly and allow blood to flow backward (i.e., reflux) and pool in the lower leg veins.
+If vein disease is left untreated, symptoms can worsen over time.
 As a result, vein valves will not close properly, leading to signs and symptoms such as:1

 For some patients, compression stockings alone may improve blood flow.
 For other patients, closing or removing the diseased vein may be necessary to improve blood flow.
 Closing or removing the diseased vein directs blood to nearby healthy veins.